divfor/atomic_hash/README.md

 DTOR_EXPIRED when detecting an expired bucket, remove/release data in this callback

 #About TTL (in ms)
-if ttl == 0, bucket item will never expire and does not call DTOR_EXPIRED callback function; if ttl > 0, bucket item will expire by ttl end and will be removed by any of hash_add/get/del calls if they see it is expired.
-So define your DTOR_EXPIRED callback to release your own data for this!!!
+if ttl = 0, bucket item will never expire and does not call DTOR_EXPIRED callback function. if ttl > 0, bucket item will expire by ttl and will be removed by any of hash_add/get/del calls if they see it is expired.
+So make sure your DTOR_EXPIRED callback function to release your own data!!!

-lookup_reset_ttl to auto reset bucket's ttl each time there is a successful lookup in hash_add or hash_get
+lookup_reset_ttl: each time a successful lookup by hash_add or hash_get will automatically reset bucket item's expire timer to it.

-initial_ttl only set the ttl when add the bucket item
+initial_ttl：set the ttl when adding bucket item to hash table. will not be reset to lookup_reset_ttl if initial_ttl == 0.

 #Lib Functions